Project: The Indianization

 Karma accumulates through lack of knowledge.
 Karma is the cause of (re-birth).
 Through knowledge no Karma is effected (and) through absence of Karma (one) is not born (again).

-Another inscription founded at Weslesly Province repeats the Kedah inscription with added information about the author in the name of Buddhagupta who was mentioned as the great sailor actually residing in Raktamrttika.
+Another inscription founded at Weslesly Province repeats the Kedah inscription with added information about the author in the name of Buddhagupta who was mentioned as the great sailor actually residing in RaktamrTika.

-[The gift] of Buddhagupta, the great sailor, whose abode was at Raktamrttika.
+[The gift] of Buddhagupta, the great sailor, whose abode was at RaktamrTika.

 Buddhagupta and Buddhaghosa, if not the same person as we shall assert, were two Buddhist monks working on the same mission.
-Our argument is that the mission was very much distinctive and unique in its historical and cultural setting to be considered as the work of two different persons.
-Back to the inscription, scholar attributes Raktamrttika as the Red Earth Chih-tu of the Chinese text, identified later as Chiangmai.
+Our argument is that the mission was very much distinctive and unique in its historical and cultural seTing to be considered as the work of two different persons.
+Back to the inscription, scholar attributes RaktamrTika as the Red Earth Chih-tu of the Chinese text identified later as the Siam country (Notes: The Siam Country).
 This was happening perhaps during his early monk-hood, for later in life evidence show that Buddhaghosa spent more of his time at Magadha.
-His translation of many Buddhist texts into Pali Language obviously was intended in the expansion of the Buddhist religion back in Jambudvipa (Notes: Buddhaghosa and the Pali Language).
+His translation of many Buddhist texts into Pali Language obviously was intended in the expansion of the Buddhist religion of Pali Canon back to Maghadha Jambudvipa (Notes: Buddhaghosa and the Pali Language).
 The Siam Tradition also confirms that Buddhaghosa once stayed at Sudhammavati mentioned to be at the western shore of the Me Khong (Menam) river (ASiam1: Les Khmers et les Tais: P.194).

 At the year 949 (406 AD) of the foundation of the Buddhist religion, a venerable named Buddhaghosacara, from the village of Kosala, in the country of Sudhammavati, at the west of Me Khong, went to take the 84000 Dhamma from the grand palace of Langka to distribute in Jumbudvipa.